unlockitio/concordia/POST-RELEASE.md

 often one new template or one new case in an application datatype.
 The BabyDso reference (`examples/BabyDso/cap-version`) demonstrates each of these.

-- **A new governance action.** The action set is an application datatype, so a new action is one constructor and one dispatch case (`GovAction` / `ActionSpec` in the BabyDso `DsoMechanism`); the mechanism contract and the authority identity stay fixed.
-- **A new governable target.** Any standing contract becomes governable with an `interface instance Target` (`Cap.Governance.TargetV1`); a `Patchable` instance on its config adds field-wise merge, so two approvals touching different fields compose in either order.
+- **A new governable target.** Any standing contract becomes governable with an `interface instance Target`.
 - **Eligibility.** The participation right is the eligibility mechanism: an empty `Submittable` minted only to eligible parties.
-Institutions bring their own identity or KYC system and compose it here, because the core forces none.
+Institutions bring their own identity or KYC system and compose with this.
-- **A drift policy per action.** Whether an approved outcome executes over a target that changed since approval is declared per action: `driftAborts` refuses, `driftMerges` merges (`Cap.Governance.TargetPolicies`), or the application writes its own `onTargetDrift`.
+- **A drift policy per action.** Whether an approved outcome executes over a target that changed since approval is declared per action.
-- **A timing profile.** Submission, resolution, and withdrawal windows are three `Mechanism` hooks; `Cap.Core.Policies` and `Cap.Governance.Policies` ship named profiles, and an application may write its own.
+- **A timing profile.** Submission, resolution, and withdrawal windows are three `Mechanism` hooks; `Cap.Core.Policies` and `Cap.Governance.Policies` ship named policies, but an application may write its own.

 ## New governance formats